-There are many other, significantly better anti-aging supplements that have much more convincing science behind them than the supplements that Dave Asprey has publicly disclosed taking, such as alpha-ketoglutarate, microdosed lithium, glucosamine sulphate, glycine, and so on.
+There are many other, significantly better anti-aging supplements that have much more convincing science behind them than the supplements that Dave Asprey has publicly disclosed taking, such as alpha-ketoglutarate, microdosed lithium, glucosamine sulfate, glycine, and so on.

 These substances act on the hallmarks of aging and have often shown their merits as anti-aging supplements in various ways.

-The diet of Dave Asprey
+The Diet of Dave Asprey